Table For None: Tom Colicchio Explains What Restaurants Need To Survive

 On how disrupted supply chains have resulted in large-scale food waste

 Certain producers and certain distributors are set up to do certain things.
-So if you have a milk distributor that is set up to purchase milk from a dairy farm, and they are producing milk for, say, institutions — meaning college campuses and hotels — maybe they produce milk in a five-gallon container that has a plastic bladder in it and it's set up to put in a dispenser.
+So if you have a milk distributor that is set up to purchase milk from a dairy farm, and they are producing milk for, say, institutions — meaning college campuses and hotels — maybe they produce milk in a 5-gallon container that has a plastic bladder in it and it's set up to put in a dispenser.
 Those are all closed when schools closed and college campuses closed and hotels all closed down.
 Now, you have this distributor set up to do that.
 They can't turn on a dime and all of a sudden start putting milk into gallon and half-gallon containers.
 There's different labeling involved there.
 It's a different production line.
 So those dairy farmers that were selling into that market, they don't have a market anymore, and so they have to throw out their milk.
 It's not even a matter of taking it and shipping it to a different producer, because those other producers, they're at capacity. ...

-Eggs, for instance, we're hearing stories about eggs that are just being cracked and thrown out.
-Again, there is a market and production in place that a lot of institutional feedings use, hospitals and schools and colleges and larger restaurant operations and hotel operations that buy eggs already cracked, pasteurized in a gallon container.
+Eggs, for instance.
+We're hearing stories about eggs that are just being cracked and thrown out.
+Again, there is a market and production in place that a lot of institutional feedings use — hospitals and schools and colleges and larger restaurant operations and hotel operations — that buy eggs already cracked, pasteurized in a gallon container.
 Well, that business is gone.
 So these eggs, there's nowhere for them to go.
 It's not a simple sort of thing to just change that production on a dime.

-On how the closure of slaughterhouses has impacted farmers
+On how the closure of slaughterhouses has had an impact on farmers

-If you are a farmer and you're growing a pig, [you] want that pig to be 200 pounds, because that's the way [your] production line can accommodate that pig and with various cuts that are a certain size.
-Now, all of a sudden, that pig, it's 200 pounds and those slaughterhouses are closed, that pig has nowhere to go.
+If you are a farmer and you're growing a pig, [you] want that pig to be 200 pounds because that's the way [your] production line can accommodate that pig and with various cuts that are a certain size.
+Now, all of a sudden that pig, it's 200 pounds and those slaughterhouses are closed.
+That pig has nowhere to go.
 And these farmers aren't manufacturers.
 They don't slaughter these animals.
 They just grow them and they put [them] on a truck and they bring them to the slaughterhouse.
 Now, all of a sudden that slaughterhouse is closed.
 What do they do with that animal?
-If they continue to feed it, it just gets too big — especially once it hits 200 pounds, it starts growing very quickly.
+If they continue to feed it, it just gets too big — especially once it hits 200 pounds.
+It starts growing very quickly.
 No. 2, they're feeding this animal and there's nowhere to go.
 So there's a cost that they are incurring.
 They know they're not going to have a market for it.
 So they're killing these animals.
 Hopefully they're killing them as humanely as possible.

 On food being wasted, despite the record number of people who are relying on food stamps and food banks

 There should have been a way to move food around the country.
 There should be a plan for this.
 And see, this is the problem when you decide that you want to shrink government down, to the size that you could "drown it in a bathtub" — that's the old Grover Norquist line.
 All these years, we keep getting spoon-fed that big government's bad and we don't want big government; it's too intrusive and it gets in the way of our freedoms.
-But we don't want big government, we want smart government, smart government that has plans in place when something like this happens, they know what to do.
+But we don't want big government, we want smart government.
+Smart government that has plans in place when something like this happens.
+They know what to do.
 They don't deny it's happening.
 They don't sit there and pretend that somehow it's all going to go away.
 No, you have a plan to act.
 And so this is what we need to do.

 Now, my understanding is, there's a couple of bills right now that are moving through Congress that are getting support on both sides to actually start moving this food and somehow getting it to where it needs to go.
 Because ... there's a huge demand.
 I mean, prior to COVID, we had about 38 million Americans using SNAP, or food stamps. ... so we have a major, major problem right now.
 We have enough food in this country.
 We produce enough food in this country.
 We need a plan to divert that food, get it to where it needs [to go].